Upton Mansion Breaks Ground

 - 1 min read

 Completion is expected by summer 2026.
-Once tax-credit compliance concludes, Afro Charities will own the building debt-free, ensuring long-term sustainability.
+Once tax-credit compliance is complete, Afro Charities will own the building debt-free, ensuring its long-term sustainability.

 We’re honored to support this effort to reclaim Black history and reinvigorate West Baltimore.
-The Upton Mansion redevelopment exemplifies architecture as civic process—anchoring memory, nurturing culture, and helping communities envision a resilient, inclusive future.
+The Upton Mansion redevelopment exemplifies architecture as a civic process, anchoring memory, nurturing culture, and helping communities envision a resilient, inclusive future.